arielmoguillansky/country-info-app/README.md

 - Install dependencies
 - Create .env file with the variable NEXT_PUBLIC_API_URL.
 Should be pointing to the backend url
 - Execute ```npm run dev```

+## Improvements

+This app is not finished and has room for improvements.

+- API endpoints can have authentication
+- Improve look and feel of the UI, make it responsive
+- Improve UI when data is loading in the client